FabricationsHQ - Muirsically Speaking

 But it was very different in the 1980s.
 They won the 1981 season’s Super Bowl and would win another three in the next eight years.

-By the mid-‘80s I was also hooked on the game itself and eventually became as passionate about the sport as the team I supported.
-I played at a pro-am level in the British American Football League for four years and coached our under-18 team for two more.
+By the mid-‘80s I was also hooked on the game itself and became as passionate about the sport as the team I supported.
+I played for the Ayr (subsequently Kilmarnock & Loudoun) Burners in the Pro-Am British American Football League for four years before coaching our under-18 team for another two.

-In 1987 I made the first or a number of trips to San Francisco for what are best described as football vacations.
+In 1987 I made the first of two '80s trips to San Francisco for what are best described as football vacations.
 They were followed by a number of trips in the 1990’s and beyond with my then-partner now wife Anne who, at one time, lived in the Bay Area.

 My first trip to the Bay Area and San Francisco certainly seemed to prove my (affinity) point.

-‘Strangers in a strange town’ should have been an apt phrase, considering neither my friend John McGuigan nor I had ever been to the States before.
+‘Strangers in a strange town’ should have been an apt phrase, considering neither my friend John McGuigan or I had been to the United States before (John is another gridiron fan and supporter of the Tennessee Titans, although at that time the franchise was still the Houston Oilers).

 Before someone shouts “reincarnation!”
 I must state for the record I don’t believe in such transference of soul theories but do, however, believe there is a lot more to remote viewing (past, present and future) and ancestral memory than meets the mind.
 But that would be a whole other Muirsing.